ormle-dev/ormle-standard/README.md

 Modern large language models (LLMs) exhibit systematic failure in text-to-SQL tasks because SQL Data Definition Language (DDL) constitutes **physical metadata**: it describes *how* data is stored, not *what* it means.
 A column definition such as `CustomerID INT NOT NULL` is a physical constraint.
 It provides no semantic information about the role that `CustomerID` plays in the business domain.

-The Ormle Standard addresses this deficiency by representing a database as a collection of **Fact Types**—binary relations expressed as natural-language readings—augmented with formally defined constraints.
-This representation allows an LLM to *read* the schema rather than *infer* it, moving from stochastic interpretation to the deterministic reasoning model known as **GRAM** (Graph-Rule Analytical Mapping).
+GRAM addresses this deficiency by representing a database as a collection of **Fact Types**—binary relations expressed as natural-language readings—augmented with formally defined constraints.
+This representation allows an LLM to *read* the schema rather than *infer* it, moving from stochastic interpretation to deterministic reasoning.

 ---